top of page

 Taha Metwally BIO

 He started his path as a Human Rights defender before the Egyptian Revolution in 2011, as a member of the Liberal Youth Union.
-He focuses mainly on defending minorities' rights, including religious minorities, LGBTIQ, homeless children, drop-out children...At a professional level, he has worked in many local and international organizations concerned with children's rights, such as the Egyptian Center for Social Development and Watan Foundation.
+He focuses mainly on defending minorities' rights, including religious minorities, LGBTIQ+, homeless children, drop-out children...At a professional level, he has worked in many local and international organizations concerned with children's rights, such as the Egyptian Center for Social Development and Watan Foundation.
 In 2013 he worked as an Office Director at the Egyptian Ministry of Education.
-In 2016-2017, he was the director of a center welcoming refugees’ children and families in collaboration with UNICEF and the Swiss NGO Terre des Hommes.
+In 2016-2017, he was the center's director welcoming refugees’ children and families in collaboration with UNICEF and the Swiss NGO Terre des Hommes.

-At the same time, he has always been involved in the LGBTIQ community, organizing the first edition of the Egyptian day against homophobia and supporting people living with HIV.
+At the same time, he has always been involved in the LGBTIQ community, organizing the first edition of the Egyptian Day against homophobia and supporting people living with HIV.

 Contact by Email: T.metwally@ankhfrance.org